DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/downloads.md

 ### Installing an earlier version of the SDK

-If you need to install an earlier version of the SDK for any reason, you can do that by downloading the version you want from <a href="https://marketplace.atlassian.com" class="external-link">Atlassian Marketplace</a>.
+If you need to install an earlier version of the SDK for any reason, you will find it on the [Atlassian Marketplace](https://marketplace.atlassian.com/).

+{{% note %}}

+The Atlassian Marketplace contains versions of the Atlassian Plugin SDK after 4.0.
+If you need an older version than what is available on the Marketplace, you can get it from the [Atlassian Public Maven repository](https://packages.atlassian.com/maven-public/com/atlassian/amps/atlassian-plugin-sdk/).

+{{% /note %}}

 1. Remove an existing install, if necessary, using the method appropriate for your operating system.
 For example, for Debian / Ubuntu Linux, enter the command: